code-differently/code-differently-25-q1/lesson_00/Davis D./README.md

 ## Reach Me

-  You can reach me via [linkedin](www.linkedin.com/in/davisdw2004) or Email at davisdwendell@gmail.com
+  You can reach me via [linked in][linkedin-link] or Email at davisdwendell@gmail.com
+[linkedin-link]: www.linkedin.com/in/davisdw2004